 The decree or edicts of King Lha Lama Yesheö furnish vital information regarding the nature of religion in western Tibet before the so-called second diffusion of Buddhism.
 Citing bon religious practices and Zhang Zhung, this account is of much relevance to Spiti (and the rest of Greater Western Tibet) and an understanding of its ancient religious composition.

-From its various clauses, the objective of the royal decree is apparent: the dismantling of the old religious establishment through abolition of key traditions and the undermining of any ideological accord between it and Buddhism.
+From its various clauses, the objective of the royal decree is apparent: the dismantling of the old religious establishment through the abolition of key traditions and the undermining of any ideological accord between it and Buddhism.
 The decree was very skillfully conceived, in that it strikes strategically at archaic religious traditions while maintaining a pretext of acceptance and respect for certain aspects of them.
 This seems to indicate that while Lha Lama Yesheö was intent on eradicating much of the archaic religious heritage, he wanted to do it in a way that would not encourage open revolt or strife in his kingdom.

 By modern standards, the decree of Lha Lama Yesheö seems heavy-handed and illiberal.
 Yet, it must be remembered that he and his followers had to confront very deep-rooted cultural practices antagonistic to the tenets of Buddhism.
 In addition to enacting effective laws, a combination of political strength, missionary fervor, and a consolidation of economic power were required for Buddhism to spread widely in Greater Western Tibet.

 The third clause in the first section (ka) of the decree of Lha Lama Yesheö is called: “Laws contravening the practice of the heretical religion by monks” (dge-’dun gyi (= gyis) chos log mi spyad pa’i khrims).
 It forbids different kinds of religious practices and practitioners including adherents of a mystic mind training school known as Atipa (A-ti-pa; still practiced by Yungdrung Bonpo and the Nyingmapa), indigenous sacerdotal and ritual traditions (bon),* divination (mo), the body of religious customs and traditions (gtsug-lag) of Zhang Zhung, and a kind of astrology of the stars (skar-stad kyi rtsis).This characterization of bon is derived from my study of Old Tibetan ritual documents, as summed up in Bellezza 2013, p.
 232.